 KBC Executive Director Paul Chitwood said the move by messengers should be seen as "a call to those congregations to safeguard biblical teaching and maintain their historic relationships understanding that the Bible speaks clearly on the issue of homosexuality and that they would not want to support groups that embrace unscriptural lifestyles."

-Bob Fox, CBF Kentucky executive coordinator, issued a statement in response to the KBC's decision.
+Bob Fox CBF Kentucky executive coordinator issued a statement in response to the KBC's decision.

 "It is with great sadness that we learned that the Kentucky Baptist Convention has chosen to end its relationship with churches who have been in dual alignment with CBF and CBFKY" Fox said.

 "The Baptist witness in our state and in the world is weaker because of this decision by the KBC today related to our collaboration for the sake of Christ" he noted.
 "Whenever the relationship between parts of the body of Christ are broken it is a tragedy."

-Last year, KBC messengers had essentially put dually aligned churches on notice when they directed the Committee on Credentials to monitor the situation and return with a recommendation at this year's annual meeting in Pikeville.
+Last year KBC messengers had essentially put dually aligned churches on notice when they directed the Committee on Credentials to monitor the situation and return with a recommendation at this year's annual meeting in Pikeville.
 See related Baptist Press report.

 Members of the KBC Committee on Credentials have reached out to dually aligned congregations to ask if they were aware of the Cooperative Baptist Fellowship's new hiring policy and to ask if they intended to remain affiliated with the group.
 Some have broken ranks with the group while others have not.

-The Western Recorder, newsjournal of the KBC, reported the state convention's move affects about 25 KBC-affiliated churches that have given financial support to KBC in the past two years and are currently supporting the CBF financially.
+The Western Recorder newsjournal of the KBC reported the state convention's move affects about 25 KBC-affiliated churches that have given financial support to KBC in the past two years and are currently supporting the CBF financially.